msfjarvis/msfjarvis.dev/content/posts/adding-social-metadata-to-your-hugo-sites.md

 +++
 categories = ["hugo", "webdev"] date = 2020-02-03
-description = "Optimize social media exposure with the right metadata for your site" slug = "adding-social-metadata-to-your-hugo-sites" tags = ["static sites"] title = "Adding social metadata to your Hugo sites"
+summary = "Optimize social media exposure with the right metadata for your site" slug = "adding-social-metadata-to-your-hugo-sites" tags = ["static sites"] title = "Adding social metadata to your Hugo sites"